November 26, 2024 - 3 min read

 RewriteEngine On

-RewriteRule ^.well-known/webfinger(.*)$ https://social.consultatron.com/.well-known/webfinger$1 [L,R=301]
+RewriteRule ^.well-known/webfinger(.*)$ https://m.consultatron.com/.well-known/webfinger$1 [L,R=301]

 Using NGINX